 If your broth smells sour or rancid, don't taste it.
 Tasting spoiled food could make you sick.

 Check the container for your broth.
 If it is bulging or otherwise swollen, it is likely spoiled.
 Spoilage bacteria and yeast release gases that fill the broth's container, causing it to expand or open.
 Large or sharp dents in canned broth can also allow bacteria into the can, so the broth inside may be spoiled, warns the United States Department of Agriculture.

-If your can of chicken broth is swollen or open, it may contain botulinum toxin, warns the National Center for Home Food Preparation.
+If your can of chicken broth is swollen or open, it may contain botulinum toxin, warns the National Center for Home Food Preservation.
 Detoxify the can before discarding it by submerging it in boiling water for 30 minutes.